MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

 ==========

 ..
 Note::
     Some of the following keys are necessary in the input file and are therefore marked with a :code:`*`.
 If there exists a default value for the possible options related to a key, they will be marked with :code:`->` after the command.
+Units of the values are given after the ``{}``.

 ************
 General Keys